openstack/project-config/README.rst

 ========

-This dir contains the nodepool scripts and nodepool disk image builder elements that are used to build the images we boot slave nodes off of.
+This dir contains the nodepool scripts and nodepool disk image builder elements that are used to build the images we boot build nodes off of.
-Edit these files if you need to modify the base images that Jenkins jobs run on.
+Edit these files if you need to modify the base images that Nodepool creates for Zuul to run content on.

 `Nodepool Documentation <http://docs.openstack.org/infra/system-config/nodepool.html>`_